 The Old Man of Coniston is a formidable sight to behold.
 This Lakeland Fell at 803m above sea level dominates the skyline.
 You’ll be tasked with taking on a steep ascent to its summit.
 But, not to worry, after climbing for 3000+ feet of elevation gain, the summit provides an unrivalled view of the Lake District National Park’s finest fells; Helvellyn, Scafell Pike, Blencathra and Skiddaw Little Man, just to name a few.
 Descend back to Coniston for the final thrill.

 Rally Across Coniston – 2km Canoe

-Sir Michael Campbell broke the water speed record in 1939 on Coniston Water, at a wildly fast-paced, 141.74 miles/hour.
+Sir Malcolm Campbell broke the water speed record in 1939 on Coniston Water, at a wildly fast-paced, 141.74 miles/hour.
 While you may not reach these speeds, you’ll be channelling your inner speed demon on a sprint across the water in open Canadian Canoes.
 A grand finale befit for the hardest man or woman of Coniston!

 For charity events